 Did you know some of the chemicals in synthetic fragrance can cause negative changes in blood pressure, mood and even trigger migraines?
 Essential oils, on the other hand, have therapeutic effects.
 A few drops in an essential oil diffuser can positively impact mood and see you waving goodbye to that air freshener induced migraine.

-Benefits of an essential oil diffuser?
+RELATED: Benefits of an essential oil diffuser?
+9 reasons you absolutely should have one!

 We use an ultrasonic diffuser.
 Simply put, an ultrasonic diffuser emits electrical frequencies to create vibrations in the water.
 These vibrations vaporise the essential oil on the surface ejecting a light mist into the air.
 With no heat involved the therapeutic properties of the essential oils are preserved so you can benefit from them.
 Plus I adore the scent of ylang-ylang, jasmine absolute and patchouli wafting around the lounge.